https://www.deakin.edu.au/__data/assets/image/0011/2766476/34155_950x475_Paddock-banner.jpg

 Rural Training Stream

-Each year, 30 domestic places in the Doctor of Medicine (MD) are held for applicants applying through the Rural Training Stream.
+Each year, around 30 domestic places in the Doctor of Medicine are held for applicants applying through our Rural Training Stream.
 We want to help remove some of the barriers to entry that you may experience if you live rurally and want to study medicine.

 Addressing rural health workforce needs

 Addressing workforce needs and advancing the health and wellbeing of regional, rural and remote areas is a priority for Deakin’s School of Medicine.
-We’re committed to rural Western Victoria and its associated training partners, and in recognition of this relationship we prioritise entry for applicants from this region.
+We’re committed to rural Western Victoria and its associated training partners, and in recognition of this relationship we prioritise entry to our Doctor of Medicine for applicants from this region.

 Making your rural training commitment

-When you accept a place in the Rural Training Stream (RTS), we’ll require a written commitment from you to complete all four years of the MD course at a rural training site allocated by the School of Medicine.
+When you accept a place in the Rural Training Stream, we’ll require a written commitment from you to complete all four years of the Doctor of Medicine course at a rural learning campus allocated by the School of Medicine.
 Here’s what to expect during your studies.

 Year 1 and 2

 Following acceptance of the course offer, you’ll be asked to provide a preference for one of these two training sites (we can’t guarantee you’ll receive that allocation).
-If you’re based at both Warrnambool and Ararat sites, you’ll be required to attend Waurn Ponds Campus occasionally.
+If you’re based at either Warrnambool and Ararat, you’ll be required to attend Waurn Ponds Campus occasionally.

 Year 3 and 4